adamdoyle630/comp590-mpc-final/README.md

 ### Response

-A successful response will make the MPC calculations and return the mean for the specified statistic.
+A successful response will make the MPC calculations and return the standard deviation for the specified statistic.

 ```json
 {